jv2629/data_sci_final_report/police_killings_final_report.md

 On average, there were 9.93 killings per state during the January to June 2015 time period.
 We are 95% confident that the true average number of killings for this amount/period of time lies between 6.02 and 13.86 per state.

 Looking to download data from same resource for 2016.
 The website has a downloadable csv.
 Formatted exactly the same.
 But it is missing census data and the very important latitude and longitude for matching the census data.
 This is a big draw back for inclusion of 2016 data but let's explore it, anyway.
+Data can be downloaded here: <https://www.theguardian.com/us-news/ng-interactive/2015/jun/01/about-the-counted>

 ``` r
 raw_2016 = read_csv("./data/the-counted-2016.csv")